JoshuaWhitfield/FunctionalProgramming/README.md

   **For**: (**FOR**.cjs)

-  This function takes an iterable structure and an anonymous function to be run during each iteration cycle.
+  This function takes an iterable structure and an anonymous function to be run during each iteration cycle. <br />
-  It also defines the Node and Edges of the Node State before beginning the recursive loop.
+  It also defines the Node and Edges of the Node State before beginning the recursive loop. <br />
-  This particular Node State allows us to interact with components of each iteration cycle including: the iterand, tndex, iteration interval, and history of return values.
-The Edges describe parts of the Node State that are mutable during each iteration cycle.
-These Edges are accessable from inside of the passed anonymous function parameter that is defined during invocation.
+  This particular Node State allows us to interact with components of each iteration cycle including: <br />
+  the iterand, tndex, iteration interval, and history of return values.
+The Edges describe parts of <br />
+  the Node State that are mutable during each iteration cycle.
+These Edges are accessable from inside <br />
+  of the passed anonymous function parameter that is defined during invocation. <br />

   <h1>
     Models